mstksg/hoppy/README.nix.md

-TODO

 Nix expressions are provided to ease building Hoppy within [Nixpkgs](https://nixos.org/nixpkgs), to demonstrate building sample programs, and to run unit tests.
 There is a `default.nix` for each package in the repository, as well as a collection of Nix expressions in the `nix/` directory.
-The primary ones in this directory are:
+The primary ones in this directory are described below.

+For adding Hoppy to Nixpkgs in order to build it, and possibly your build own packages against it, there are:

-- `nix/overlay.nix` provides a Nixpkgs overlay that adds Hoppy packages to the Haskell packages set, for all compiler versions (both `haskell` and `haskellPackages`).
+- `nix/overlay.nix` provides a Nixpkgs overlay that adds Hoppy packages to the Haskell packages set, for all compiler versions (both `haskell` and `haskellPackages` are modified).

 - `nix/nixpkgs.nix` imports Nixpkgs and adds in the above overlay.

+To ease building Hoppy itself, there are some `nix-build`-ready expressions:

-- `nix/all-builds.nix` evaluates to a derivation that builds all Hoppy packages against a few different GHC versions (as controlled by `haskells.nix`), and symlinks the results into its output directory.  `all-builds-set.nix` can be used to build individual packages in this collection.
+- `nix/all-builds.nix` evaluates to a derivation that builds all Hoppy packages and symlinks the results into its output directory.  `all-builds-set.nix` can be used to build individual packages in this collection.

-- `nix/tests.nix`, similarly to `all-builds.nix`, evaluates to a derivation that builds and runs all of the unit tests, plus the example binding, plus the Hoppy packages, again for a few different GHC versions, symlinking the results into its output directory.
+- `nix/tests.nix`, similarly to `all-builds.nix`, evaluates to a derivation that builds and runs all of the unit tests, plus the example binding, plus the Hoppy packages, symlinking the results into its output directory.
 Individual packages can be built via `tests-set.nix`.

+The above two files also have `-full.nix` versions that build against a few different GHC versions, rather than just the current one.
+This is controlled by `haskells.nix`.

 - `/config.nix` (*not* in `nix/`!) may optionally be created to pass additional arguments to the `hoppy` package.
 The other Nix expressions will use this